TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Related Work

-\paragraphskip \textbf{LiDAR-based Neural Field. }Neural Field plays an important role in 3D scene representation \cite{nerf, neus}.
-Recently, researchers working on LiDAR sensor introduce neural field into scene reconstruction with LiDAR point clouds as inputs and propose Neural LiDAR Field \cite{lidar_nerf_1, lidar_nerf_2, lidar_nerf_3}, which takes second-return properties of LiDAR sensor into consideration and reconstruct intensity.
-IAE \cite{iae} and Ponder \cite{ponder} are pioneering work to introduce neural field into 3D pre-training and both of them use reconstruction as pre-training task.
-In our paper, we use time-dependent neural field as part of our pre-training decoder and pre-training task is to forecast future LiDAR point clouds.
+\textbf{Neural Field }plays an important role in 3D scene representation \cite{nerf, neus}.
+IAE \cite{iae} and Ponder \cite{ponder, ponderv2} are pioneering work to use neural field in 3D pre-training and both use reconstruction as pre- training task; UniPAD \cite{unipad} extends this line of work.
+The neural fields in \cite{nerf, neus, ponder, ponderv2, unipad} are originally designed for camera modality, which neglects characteristic of LiDAR point clouds and temporal information.
+Unlike them, we explore time-dependent neural field for LiDAR geometry and intensity by proposing a novel pre-training decoder and task to forecast future LiDAR point clouds.